 |Tom got a kick out of this old Ford “woody” that was on display at the Maui Tropical Plantation.|

-On Saturday, while at Costco, we purchased a 23″ semi hard sided, lightweight expandable piece of luggage.
+On Saturday, while at Costco, we purchased a 23″ semi hard-sided, lightweight expandable piece of luggage.
 With the hope of further reducing the number of checked bags to three instead of four.

 |Tom at the entrance to the General Store on the premises.|

-Doing so reduces the extra $35 cost on three more flights in the Hawaiian Island; one, to the Big Island; another to Kauai; a third back to Honolulu for the cruise to Australia in May.
+Doing so reduces the extra $35 cost on three more flights in the Hawaiian Island; one, to the Big Island; another to Kauai; the third back to Honolulu for the cruise to Australia in May.

 |Complimentary Hawaiian coffee was served in a shop.|

-With a combined savings of $105 and the price we paid for the bag at $72, more than pays for itself while in Hawaii and more on future flights throughout the world.
+With a combined savings of $105 and the price, we paid for the bag at $72, more than pays for itself while in Hawaii, and more on future flights throughout the world.

 |Our new 23″ lightweight bag that allowed us to dispose of two smaller bags.|

-Besides, the two smaller orange wheeling bags had begun to show serious signs of wear and tear, especially when the zippers had became corroded due to the humidity in Kenya over a year ago
+Besides, the two smaller orange wheeling bags had begun to show serious signs of wear and tear, especially when the zippers had become corroded due to the humidity in Kenya over a year ago

 |The main building and entrance to the Maui Tropical Plantation.|